swharden/pyABF/README.md

 ![](/doc/graphics/2017-11-06-aps.png)

 # The pyabf Python Package
 **The pyabf Python package** was created to provide an intuitive pythonic API front-end to access the content of ABF files.
 Users who are interested in working with data from ABF files in a python environment (rather than learning the byte structure of ABF headers) can simply install pyabf and interact with it directly.
-The pyabf Python package is [available on PyPi](https://pypi.python.org/pypi/pyabf/) and can be installed with pip.
+The pyabf Python package can be installed with pip.
+To see all it can do, check out the **[pyabf Python package documentation page](https://github.com/swharden/pyABF/tree/master/doc/pyabf)**

 **Install or Upgrade:**
 ```bash